zumasys/docs/site/pos-connect/public-installation/README.md

 # POSConnect Client Self-Installation

+You may install POSConnect on your application server following these steps.

 ## STEP 1- Extract Installation Packet

 There are a total of 2 files that are delivered to the client for